MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-live-migration-smb-bandwidth.md

   cluster, see [Create a failover cluster](create-failover-cluster.md) for Windows Server and [Create an Azure Stack HCI cluster](/azure-stack/hci/deploy/create-cluster?tabs=use-network-atc-to-deploy-and-manage-networking-recommended).

 - Each cluster node must have the Hyper-V Server role installed and configured.
+For more information, see
-See [Install the Hyper-V role on Windows Server](../virtualization/hyper-v/get-started/Install-the-Hyper-V-role-on-Windows-Server.md) for more information on how to get stared.
+  [Install the Hyper-V role on Windows Server](../virtualization/hyper-v/get-started/Install-the-Hyper-V-role-on-Windows-Server.md) for more information on how to get stared.